 Infrastructure, Migration and Transfer of Knowledge

-The positions beginning in November are for 18 months extendable to 24 months.
+The positions beginning in November are for 18 months, extendable to 24 months.
 The Research Assistant positions remuneration is based on Grade E 13 (65%) of the German Public Service Salary Scale.
-The responsibilities include teaching obligation.
+Teaching obligation is one of the major responsibilities.

 A monthly stipend of amount €1365 is awarded to the PhD scholars.
-Additionally, travel expenses, grants for material costs and child care is also provided.
+Additionally, travel expenses and grants for material costs and child care are also provided.

 Stay tuned to www.studyabroad.careers360.com for more news and updates